abhinavk07/aws-ecs-fargate-demo/README.md

 The demo application used in this demonstration is a simple Java REST application that simulates a CRM system.
 The application is hosted in a different Git repository since we are using the demo app in many cloud demonstrations: [java-simple-rest-demo-app](https://github.com/tieto-pc/java-simple-rest-demo-app).

 The demo application is dockerized since the Docker image is used in ECS.
 The actual docker image is hosted in the ECR registry.
 See [docker](https://github.com/tieto-pc/aws-small-demos/tree/master/aws-ecs-simple/docker) folder for scripts how to build and tag/push the image to ECR.

+# Terraform Modules

+## VPC module

+The [vpc](terraform/modules/vpc) module turned out to be much bigger than I originally thought I need.
+The reason mainly was that I wanted to make the demonstration as real-like as possible, e.g. putting ECS to private subnet, providing [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) and other security features.
+Those decisions rippled to the VPC in that sense that I needed to add some extra infra boilerplate, e.g. needed to add a nat public subnet since ECS cannot pull images from the private subnet unless it has a route table to a nat in a public subnet which directs traffic to internet gateway etc.

+## ECR module

+The [ecr](terraform/modules/ecr) is pretty simple: it defines the only repository we need in this demonstration, the "java-crm-demo" repository.

+## ECS module

+The [ecs](terraform/modules/ecs) also turned out to be more challenging than I thought it would be before starting this exercise.
+There is quite a lot of stuff in the ecs module:

+- IAM role for ECS task execution ( + role policy)
+- ECS cluster
+- ECS task definition
+- S3 bucket for access logs
+- Application load balancer (+ security group, listener and target group)
+- ECS service (+ security group, )

+The ECS even with using Fargate is not an easy beast to configure.

+## Resource Groups module

+The [resource-groups](terraform/modules/resource-groups) defines a dedicated resource group for each tag key I use in all AWS resources that support tagging.
+The tag keys are:

+- Name: <prefix>-<env>-<name-of-the-resource>, e.g. "aws-ecs-demo-dev-vpc" (Not used in resource groups, of course)
+- Env: <env>, e.g. "dev"
+- Environment: <prefix>-<env>, e.g. "aws-ecs-demo-dev"
+- Prefix: <prefix>, e.g. "aws-ecs-demo"
+- Region: <region>, e.g. "eu-west-1
+- Terraform: "true" (fixed)

+This way you can pretty easily search the resources.
+Examples:

+- Env = "dev" => All resources in all projects which have deployed as "dev"
+- Prefix = "aws-ecs-demo" => All AWS ECS demo resources in all envs (dev, perf, qa, prod...)
+- Environment = "aws-ecs-demo-dev" => The resources of a specific terraform deployment (since each demo has dedicated deployments for all envs)

 # Demo Manuscript